 This is the 6th of 7 Tips to Prevent Termites from Eating You Out of House & Home which can be downloaded for FREE from my library of eBooks.

-An annual termite inspection by a pest control professional is the best way to head off these pests before they eat you out of house and home.
+Hiring a pest control professional to do an annual termite inspection is the best way to head off these pests before they eat you out of house and home.
 However, you should make it a point to do your own “mini-inspections” during routine maintenance and household chores.

 Here are some tips for what to look for: